Danagirigala Rajamaha Viharaya – Mawanella – මාවනැල්ල දනකිරිගල රජමහා විහාරය

 Outside the cave image house, you will find a ancient Bodhigara constructed with large granite blocks.
 The Bodhi Tree has been long dead.

-In addtion you will also see remains of many ancient buildings scattered all around the area.
+In addition you will also see remains of many ancient buildings scattered all around the area.

 Zoom out the map to see more surrounding locations using the mouse scroll wheel or map controls.